chrishein/movie_show_times/README.md

 # MovieShowTimes

-TODO: Write a gem description
+Get Movies Show Times for all theaters near a given location.
+The gem crawls and parses Google Movies pages.

 ## Installation